DATA-606-2023-FALL-TUESDAY/Madu_Pavani/docs/proposal.md

 - Data sources: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset
 - Data size: 38 KB
 - Data shape: # of rows - 1026 and # columns - 14
-- **What does each row represent?(a patient, a school, a crime, etc.)** - Inspection
-- Data dictionary

 **What features are important, what column means what**